SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/Files,-Activities.md

 nav_order: 3
 ---

-# Table of Contents
+# Files and Activities Recipes
 * [Object: Count Attached Files with Certain Text in their Name](#object-count-attached-files-with-certain-text-in-their-name)
 * [Contact: Completed Log-a-Call Activities LastYear](#contact-completed-log-a-call-activities-lastyear)
 * [Require Receipts on Expense Reports](#require-receipts-on-expense-reports)

-# Object: Count Attached Files with Certain Text in their Name
+## Object: Count Attached Files with Certain Text in their Name

 **Description**